Nuclear Option (PC Game)

 Cricket

-Small and slow turboprop with mostly AG weapons - bar two close range IR AAMs.
-It carries an average number of weapons.
+Small and slow turboprop with mostly AG weapons.
 It's easy to fly close to terrain, and emits little IR, making it easy to avoid locks of all types.
 However, once engaged its slow speed and lack of Jammer render it vulnerable especially at closer range.
 It's best suited to pop-up strikes against multiple ground targets.
 Aircraft engagements should be avoided.

 Compass

 Light attack jet with an mix of AG and AA weapons.
-It carries an average number of weapons.
 It tops out at about Mach 1 at ground level and can pull 8Gs making it capable of avoiding most attacks.
-It is great at taking out specific ground targets and most Aircraft, but you'd need to do some Top Gun shit to escape a Revoker.
-Its high speed can make close Air support tricky.
+It is great at taking out defended ground targets and most Aircraft, but you'd need to do some Top Gun shit to escape a Revoker.
+Its high speed can make staying low harder than with the Cricket.

 Chicane

 An attack helicopter with mostly AG weapons, but no bombs.
 It carries more weapons than average.
-It has a stealthy design and can hover near terrain making radar avoidance easy, but its slow speed makes avoiding IR missiles tricky.
-It can literally be a sitting duck.
+It has a stealthy design and can hover near terrain making missile avoidance easy, but it can literally be a sitting duck if fired upon from high altitude.
 It also features a automatic gun that is fired for you.
-It is brilliant for taking out ground targets of all types and can be a pest to Aircraft at range, but it's vulnerable to IR SAMs and all Aircraft.
+It is brilliant for taking out ground targets of all types and can be a pest to Aircraft at range, but you should avoid most A-A combat.

 Trantula

 A large VTOL Support plane with two configurations - Transport and Gunship.
 When acting as Transport, the Trantula can deploy Radar, AA, SAMs and other ground Units anywhere you desire, which is extremely powerful.
-As a Gunship, the Trantula carries 20 AGM 48s and a 78MM Cannon, which will decimate ground units of all types at up to medium range.
-You can also carry 3 additional guns and even IR missiles for self defence, although a Air engagement should be avoided at all costs.
-It cannot hide or run, so it should be used mostly for defence, only popping into enemy territory breifly to fire missiles or shoot a convoy, before leaving quickly again.
-It can be more offensive if supported by other Aircraft, as it stands a good chance of staying in the Air after a missile hit.
+As a Gunship, the Trantula carries 20 AGM 48s and a 78MM Cannon with guided rounds, which will decimate ground units of all types at fairly long range.
+You can also carry 3 additional guns and even IR missiles for self defence, although an Air engagement should be avoided at all costs.
+It can be offensive if supported by other Aircraft, and it stands a good chance of staying in the Air after a missile hit.

 Revoker